cdaein/vite-plugin-ssam-timelapse/README.md

 Note that `ffmpeg` expects the filenames to be sequential.
 From my testing on Mac, `'*.png'` will continue to work even if some images are missing, but if you get an error, you will need to rename them before running the ffmpeg command.

+## To Dos

+- [ ] It generates duplicate images often when editing code not related to visual.
+The plugin may first compare the image before saving a new one.

 ## License

 MIT